thocoo/gamma-desk/COMPATIBILITY.md

 Pooch is used by `scipy` for downloading datasets (used in test only).

 Older scipy versions (pre Python 3.9) had the datasets built-in.

-## Pyqtdarktheme

-This package helps to configure a dark theme in Qt.
-On Windows this is not necessary.